nseniak/opwatch/README.md

-# Opwatch
+# Introduction to Opwatch

 ## What is Opwatch?

-Opwatch is a command line tool for monitoring live systems to detect problems and generate alerts.
-It consists in a Javascript interpreter with a toolbox of predefined functions dedicated to monitoring and alerting.
+Opwatch is a command line tool for monitoring live systems, detecting problems and generating alerts.
+It consists in a Javascript interpreter augmented with a toolbox of functions dedicated to monitoring and alerting.
 This toolbox includes Unix-like functions like `tail` and `grep`, statistical functions, and alerting functions.
-To monitor a system, you write a Javascript program that uses these functions to probes your system, identify issues and send alerts.
+To monitor a system, you write a Javascript program that uses these functions, and execute it with the Opwatch interpreter.

-The goal of Opwatch is to let you cover all aspects of a live system and make sure nothing goes awry.
-Its design goals are:
+Since Opwatch monitoring programs are written as plain Javascript code, they can be easily modularized, parameterized, stored, versioned, distributed, and reused across applications.

-* Versatility.
-You can use Opwatch to monitor website uptime, check a log file for error messages or Java exceptions, monitor disk space, invoke an application's healthcheck endpoints.
+Opwatch aims at covering most dimensions of a live system.
+You can use it to monitor website uptime, check a log file for specific messages or exceptions, monitor disk space, invoke an application's healthcheck endpoints.
 You can trigger alerts based on any condition that can be expressed in Javascript, using its statistical library or any other functions.

-* Modularity.
-Because it is programmable in Javascript, Opwatch lets you to define libraries of reusable functions that can be shared across applications.
+### What Opwatch is not

-On the other hand, Opwatch does not aim at being a complete monitoring platform.
+Opwatch does not aim at being a complete monitoring platform.
 It does not include a database, log indexing, search and charting.
-It is specifically designed for alerting and can be used as a complement to monitoring platforms.
+It is designed to do alerts, and only alerts, and can be used as a complement to monitoring platforms.

-### A simple Opwatch program
+## A simple Opwatch program

-Here's an example of a small Opwatch program `my_first_processor.js`:
+Here's an example of a small Opwatch program:

 ```js
 processor = pipe(tail("application.log"), grep(/ERROR/), alert("An error occurred!"));